 Preheat the oven to 250°F. Line a rimmed baking sheet with parchment or foil (for easy cleanup).

 In a small jar or bowl, whisk together the apple cider vinegar and hot sauce.
-Set aside.
+Divide it evenly among three small bowls and set aside.

 Place the ribs on the prepared baking sheet, bone side down (use two baking sheets if they don't fit in one).
 Spray the tops of the ribs with olive oil and sprinkle them with smoked salt, black pepper, smoked paprika, onion powder, and garlic powder.